rafidka/github-downloader/README.md

 ## Usage

-After cloning the repository locally, make sure to install the required npm packages using
+After cloning this repository locally, make sure to install the required npm packages using:

 ```shell
 npm install